 Attach new seat bottom

-Begin by placing the back board on the stool and drill a pilot hole with a cordless drill in the treated board and through the aluminum frame of your chair.
+Begin by placing the board on the stool and drill a pilot hole with a cordless drill in the treated board and through the aluminum frame of your chair.

 Attach by adding the bolt through the wood and the frame of the chair.